imhicihu/Proxy-access/README.md

 # RATIONALE #

 Internal project that involves gather technical information about accessing our proxy server.
-That`s a bottleneck that we face actually when we organize symposium or meetings inside our building.
-We try to offer a solution thinking in the worst scenario as possible and to be agnostic to operating systems: the plan is to offer solution to MacOS, Windows, Linux and support mobile devices.
+That's a bottleneck that we face actually when we organize a symposium or a scientific meetings inside our building.
+We try to offer a solution thinking in the worst scenario as possible and at the same time be agnostic to operating systems: our goal is offer solution to MacOS, Windows, Linux and support mobile devices.

 ### What is this repository for? ###